billy-idle/FNACSP_2010-2110/README.md

 instantSunPosition.compute();
 ```

-The "getting and printing output" process same as before using the sunPositionNow object instead.
+The "getting and printing output" process same as the previous example using the instantSunPosition object instead.